Notice of Amendments:

 10. Motions to Transfer a Civil Proceeding.
 All requests for a transfer of a civil proceeding (action or application) from one county to another shall be pursuant to rule 13.1.02 of the Rules of Civil Procedure.
 The motion will be granted or denied based on its merits.
 Counsel and parties are advised to refer to Part III of the Consolidated Provincial Practice Direction which prescribes specific requirements for motions to transfer a civil proceeding.

-11. Motions to be Heard by Masters.
-A master has jurisdiction to hear any motion in a civil proceeding except those specified rule 37.02(2).
-Masters’ motions must be made to a master.
-Unless the relief requested in the motion is within the exclusive jurisdiction of a judge, a motion returnable by attendance or in writing must be made to “the Court” and heard by a master.
-Judges may refuse to hear any motion that is within the jurisdiction of a master.
+11. Motions to be Heard by Associate Judges.
+An associate judge has jurisdiction to hear any motion in a civil proceeding except those specified rule 37.02(2).
+Associate Judges’ motions must be made to an associate judge.
+Unless the relief requested in the motion is within the exclusive jurisdiction of a judge, a motion returnable by attendance or in writing must be made to “the Court” and heard by an associate judge.
+Judges may refuse to hear any motion that is within the jurisdiction of an associate judge.

-C. Scheduling a Short Application or Short Motion Before a Judge or Master
+C. Scheduling a Short Application or Short Motion Before a Judge or Associate Judge

-14. Short applications and short motions must be booked through the Civil Practice Unit [Or Civil Scheduling Unit] (except summary judgment motions, masters’ motions in construction lien actions or within a reference).
+14. Short applications and short motions must be booked through the Civil Practice Unit [Or Civil Scheduling Unit] (except summary judgment motions, associate judges’ motions in construction lien actions or within a reference).
 These matters are to be booked by emailing the Civil Scheduling/Practice Unit at JUS.G.MAG.CSD.CivilMotionsScheduling@ontario.ca.
-Alternatively, parties may call or attend in person at 10th Floor, 393 University Ave., M5G 1E6, tel: 416-327-5535.
+Alternatively, parties may attend in person at 8th Floor, 330 University Ave., M5G 1R7.

 15. Parties shall consult with each other to select a return date that is convenient to all parties and which will permit all parties to file all necessary materials and conduct any examinations before the return date.
 At the time of booking, a realistic estimate of the time required by all parties for argument must be provided.